 Mehrauli being the oldest inhabited area in Delhi carries imprints of various eras in its small area.
 From the times of Tomars to the current day, there are ruins and remains that tell you the tales of their respective eras.
-When you walk across the lanes and by lanes of Mehrauli it is like a small gathering of various eras.
+When you walk across the lanes and bylanes of North Mehrauli it is like a small gathering of various eras.
 Where each era is sitting back and listening to the stories of others.

 North Mehrauli – Ruins & Remains

-As you go ahead from Yogmaya temple towards Mehrauli bus stand, bang opposite the bus stand you would see an imposing symmetrical building, with Indo-Islamic architecture staring at you.
+As you go ahead from Yogmaya temple towards the Mehrauli bus stand, bang opposite the bus stand you would see an imposing symmetrical building, with Indo-Islamic architecture staring at you.
 This is Adham Khan’s tomb.
 An ASI board that itself needs protection tells you that it is a protected monument.
 But never tells you anything more about the monument.
 It does not even tell you the name of the monument.

-Adham Khan Tomb
+Adham Khan Tomb, North Mehrauli

 All eight sides open into a verandah with 3 doorways each.
-There are kumbhas on the entrance pillars.
+There are Kumbhas on the entrance pillars.
 There are stairs to go up on the first floor.
 But all the ways are locked.
 So you can not go up and get a top-down view of the tomb.
 The huge dome adorns this structure and this may be one of the biggest domes, at least it seems so to the naked eye.

 Painting on the Dome

 On the top end of the ceiling of the dome has a circular painting in blue and red, which is not visible to the eye.
-But you can zoom in your camera and see it.
-It is difficult to make out if the whole dome was painted once or only this small circular part was.
+But you can zoom in on your camera and see it.
+It is difficult to make out if the whole dome was painted once or if only this small circular part was.
 There are recessed arches and a corridor going around.
 The whole structure stands on a huge platform.
-There seem to be watch tower like structures on the outer walls, which could have belonged to Lal Kot or may be to the tomb.
+There seem to be watchtower-like structures on the outer walls, which could have belonged to Lal Kot or maybe to the tomb.

 Adham Khan was Akbar’s foster brother.
-And he is buried here along with his mother Mahamanga.
+He was buried here along with his mother Mahamanga.
 This tomb was built by Akbar.
 The tomb stands on the walls of Lal Kot the 8th-century fort built by Tomar Kings.
 Surprisingly the grave is a very small structure inside this huge hall.
 But probably that is because it is a restored grave.
-In early 19th century, this structure was used by the British as residential quarters, as a police station, as a post office.
+In the early 19th century, this structure was used by the British as residential quarters, like a police station, and as a post office.

-As you come back on the road, you would see another yellow colored dome staring at you.
+As you come back on the road, you would see another yellow-colored dome staring at you.
 And the boards all around it will tell you that it is a primary health center for the area.
 And the queues of patients will confirm that.
-On the wall is a memorial stone telling you that 1262 men from Jails of Mehrauli and Badarpur went to the First World War and 92 lost their lives.
-Now this building is intriguing because of the hybrid structure it has.
+On the wall is a memorial stone telling you that 1262 men from the Jails of Mehrauli and Badarpur went to the First World War and 92 lost their lives.
+Now, this building is intriguing because of the hybrid structure it has.
 It must have been a small dome from Mughal or earlier era.

-Gandhak Ki Baoli
+Gandhak Ki Baoli in North Mehrauli

 Come out and walk across the road and take the first left lane.
-Few meters down you would see Gandhak ki Baoli.
-A five storey step well that was built by Iltutmish for the Sufi Saint whose dargah is next door.
-One of the sweepers there told us that the water from this baoli used to smell of Gandhak (Sulphur), hence it is called Gandhak ki Baoli.
+A few meters down you would see Gandhak ki Baoli.
+A five-story step well that was built by Iltutmish for the Sufi Saint whose dargah is next door.
+One of the sweepers there told us that the water from this Baoli used to smell of Gandhak (Sulphur), hence it is called Gandhak ki Baoli.
 He said that it had water till about 10 years back.

 From here follow the signs to Dargah Sharif, which leads to the dargah of Hazrat Qutubuddin Bakhtiyar Kaki.
 It is the oldest dargah in Delhi.
 And probably the most revered one.
 It is a simple dargah compared to the Nizammudin.
 Like other landmarks of Mehrauli, there are add-ons from all generations that came to exist around this dargah.
-As you enter the Gali leading to the dargah, you will start feeling the atmosphere in the air.
+As you enter the Gali leading to the Dargah, you will start feeling the atmosphere in the air.
 There would be devotional Qawwalis playing in the background.

-Market in the lane
+A market in the lane

 The narrow lane is adorned with chaddars of all colors with devotional images.
-And I assume inscriptions from the Quran on them.
+And I assume inscriptions from the Quran are on them.
 There are Itr or perfume bottles.
-There are rosaries of all kinds including the made in China ones.
-And of course the cassettes and CDs of the devotional songs and Qawwalis for you to buy.
-Then there are other items that you can buy as gifts like wooden curios that you find just about anywhere in India, books and stands to keep the books.
-Some of the shopkeepers are busy spotting the potential customers in the busy crowd.
+There are rosaries of all kinds including the made-in-China ones.
+And of course, the cassettes and CDs of the devotional songs and Qawwalis for you to buy.
+Then there are other items that you can buy as gifts like wooden curios that you find just about anywhere in India, books, and stands to keep the books.
+Some of the shopkeepers are busy spotting potential customers in the busy crowd.

 Stone on which Hazrat Nizamuddin used to stand

 As one enters the Dargah, on the left side of the wall there is a huge stone embedded.
 People offer flowers on this stone and stop by to silently say a prayer.
 And then touch their forehead as if accepting a blessing.
-This is the stone on which it is said that Hazrat Nizammudin used to stand on and pray to Baba Kaki.
+This is the stone on which it is said that Hazrat Nizammudin used to stand and pray to Baba Kaki.
 It is said that he used to come every day to visit this dargah and why not.

 And the latest addition seems to be the tube light hanging right on top of this gate.
 Enter through this gate you reach a courtyard with few graves in it.
 A curio shop and a team of Qawwali singers who sing only if there are listeners around and not just the God.
-There is huge green sealed pot like a box where you can put your donations.
+There is a huge green sealed pot like a box where you can put your donations.
 Then there is another gateway, a simpler one this time in green and white that leads to the corridor leading to the dargah.

-I could have only the partial view of the dargah from this screen as there were people inside who came in the way even where the screen allowed.
-I could see a largish tomb, golden pillars and loads of green chaddars on top that is surrounded by closed eyes and raised hands praying to the saint.
-Unlike Nizamuddin dargah, this one is open on all four sides and is not enclosed.
-Outside the screen, in the long corridor, you can see women with their head touching the screen.
+I could have only a partial view of the dargah from this screen as there were people inside who came in the way even where the screen allowed.
+I could see a large tomb, golden pillars, and loads of green chaddars on top that is surrounded by closed eyes and raised hands praying to the saint.
+Unlike Nizamuddin Dargah, this one is open on all four sides and is not enclosed.
+Outside the screen, in the long corridor, you can see women with their heads touching the screen.

 I think I was too busy resisting the screen and thinking how would be a place that has never been touched by any woman for more than 800 years, so could not really feel anything.

-Baba Kaki Dargah
+Baba Kaki Dargah in North Mehrauli

 This dargah has existed for 800 years and in its complex are scattered numerous graves.
-Graves of devotees who wanted to be closer to their master after life.
+Graves of devotees who wanted to be closer to their master’s afterlife.
 Baba Kaki was responsible for bringing this order of Chishti to Delhi from Ajmer.
 Which he did as per the desire of his master Moinuddin Chisti.
 This order is known for keeping away from the rulers and governments.
 And only focusing on divine pursuits.

-Adjacent to dargah is Zafar Mahal built by Akbar II and enhanced by Bahadur Shah II.
+Adjacent to the dargah is the Zafar Mahal built by Akbar II and enhanced by Bahadur Shah II.
 This is probably the youngest palace in the city.
 Less than 200 years old but in the worst state of existence which is attributed to its poor quality of construction.
-This may be the beginning of bad construction quality era in Delhi.
-The huge triple storey gate of this palace is also called Hathi gate and is adorned with intriguing and broad Chajjas.
+This may be the beginning of a bad construction quality era in Delhi.
+The huge triple-story gate of this palace is also called the Hathi Gate and is adorned with intriguing and broad Chajjas.

-On the wall adjoining the dargah is Moti masjid, a masjid in white marble.
-Partially restored and an imitation of the mosque by the same name in Red Fort.
-It is not really any exceptional masjid except the shining white color.
+On the wall adjoining the dargah is Moti Masjid, a masjid in white marble.
+Partially restored and an imitation of the mosque of the same name in Red Fort.
+It is not really any exceptional masjid except for the shining white color.
 This is where Bahadur Shah Zafar wanted to be buried.
 And there is an empty grave still waiting for him there.
 There are members of his family who are buried here right next to Baba Kaki.
 You can go up and down the palace.
 But at your own risk as half the things are falling apart.
 The only thing that remains intact is the imposing gate it has.